Read more about InAlienable.

 Stewart’s Tragic History of Abuse

-On International Day of the Migrant, Priyanka Bhatt and Azadeh Shahshahani of Project South published a powerful on the history of ICE’s silence about abuse at the Stewart Detention Center and other facilities they oversee.
+On International Day of the Migrant, Priyanka Bhatt and Azadeh Shahshahani of Project South published a powerful article on the history of ICE’s silence about abuse at the Stewart Detention Center and other facilities they oversee.
 We joined with other groups in joining onto a letter from Project South demanding an investigation into Stewart’s operations.
 It is run by the private prison profiteer CoreCivic.
 Some examples of this history:

 Unpacking Remain in Mexico Data